 - Make sure young children have an identification tag of some sort, with their name, your name and cell phone number (if you have one with you at the Festival.)

 - Have a plan (place and time to meet) if your children (or adult friends) get lost.
 FYI- Festival staff and volunteers direct all lost people to the police/first aid compound.

-- This year, for safety reasons, golf carts will be used to transport performers & staff only.
-Golf cart rides will no longer be available to Festival-goers.
+- For safety reasons, golf carts will be used to transport performers & staff only.
+Golf cart rides are not available to Festival-goers.
 We ask that all festival-goers who will need assistance getting around the Festival site make other arrangements ahead of time.
 Wheelchairs can be rented from Black Bear Medical Supplies at a very reasonable rate - 1113 Stillwater Ave, Bangor, 1-877-989-9849.
-A number of Festival shuttles travelling to and from Bass Park to Railroad Stage and to the Children’s Village will still be handicap-accessible, and we will identify specific seating areas for folks in wheelchairs (or with special seating needs) at each stage.
+A number of Festival shuttles traveling to and from Bass Park to Railroad Stage will still be handicap-accessible, and we will identify specific seating areas for folks in wheelchairs (or with special seating needs) at each stage.

 Don't forget to bring: